 Canned sardines may seem like an odd choice of souvenir!
 Grilled sardines are considered one of Portugal’s most iconic fish dishes, so it only fits that canned sardines are one of my top picks for a Portuguese food souvenir.

-10. Port wine & Portuguese wines
+10. Fortified Port wine & other Portuguese wines

 The strong and bold flavours of Porto’s fortified Port Wine is known and loved the world over.
 As such, it’s understandable why many consider a Port wine tasting and tour one of the top things to do whilst visiting charming Porto.